Nearest Neighbor Dirichlet Mixtures: Simulation Experiments

 \subsection{Runtime Comparison}

-The results in the previous subsection suggest that the DP-VB has dramatic under-coverage with respect to the nominal frequentist coverage.
-Hence, the VB approach is not useful for uncertainty quantification.
-For this reason, we focus our comparison of runtimes on the NN-DM and the DP-MC, noting that VB algorithms are faster than either of these approaches.

 With $n$ data points in $p$ dimensions, the initial nearest neighbor allocation into $n$ neighborhoods can be carried out in $\mathcal{O}(n\log n)$ steps \citep{knn_nlogn, ma2019true}.
 Once the neighborhoods are determined with $k_n$ points in each neighborhood, obtaining the neighborhood specific empirical means and covariance matrices has $\mathcal{O}(nk_n p+nk_n p^2) = \mathcal{O}(nk_n p^2)$ complexity.
 Obtaining the pseudo-posterior mean \eqref{eq:multivariate_posterior_mean} then requires inversion of $n$ such $p \times p$ matrices to evaluate the multivariate t-density, with a runtime of $\mathcal{O}(np^3)$.
 Therefore, the total runtime to obtain the pseudo-posterior mean is of the order $\mathcal{O}(nk_n p^2 + np^3)$.
 When we are interested in uncertainty quantification, we require Monte Carlo samples of the NN-DM, which are independently drawn from its pseudo-posterior.
 This involves sampling the Dirichlet weights, the neighborhood specific unknown mean and covariance matrix parameters of the Gaussian kernel, and evaluating a Gaussian density for each neighborhood, as outlined in Algorithm \ref{algo:NNDP_multivariate}.
 To obtain $M$ Monte Carlo samples, the combined complexity of this step is thus $\mathcal{O}(Mn + Mnp^3) = \mathcal{O}(Mnp^3)$.
 Overall the runtime complexity to obtain NN-DM samples is therefore $\mathcal{O}(Mnp^3 + nk_n p^2 + np^3)$.
-For high dimensional scenarios, this runtime can be greatly improved by using a low rank matrix factorization of both the neighborhood specific empirical covariance matrix and the sampled covariance matrix parameter to make matrix inversion more efficient \citep{golub2012matrix}.
-We now provide a detailed simulation study of runtimes of the proposed method.
+For high dimensional scenarios, this runtime can be greatly improved by using a low rank matrix factorization of both the neighborhood specific empirical covariance matrices and the sampled covariance matrix parameters to make matrix inversion more efficient \citep{golub2012matrix}.
+We now provide a detailed simulation study of runtimes of the proposed method, with all the simulations carried out on an M1 MacBook Pro with $16$ GB of RAM.